DarkmatterVale/Arlo-Telepresence-Robot/README.md

 Arlo-Telepresence-Robot
 =======================
+Basic Information:

-How to create your very own telepresence device with just an Arlo robot, 2 computers, and a Skype account!
+This is a tutorial to create your very own telepresence device that can be used from anywhere around the world!

+Please see the HOW TO MAKE YOUR OWN page to learn about all of the specifics of the project to make your own.

 =======================
 Current Version: v0.4

 =======================
 The MIT License (MIT)

 Copyright (c) 2014 Vale Tolpegin